Your Backlog Can Be Shared Working Memory For Humans And AI

 bar [0.35, 0.41, 0.36, 0.35]

 Source: Conditioning team cognition: A meta-analysis, Organizational Psychology Review, 2021.
 In the graph, "External" means high external interdependence, "Time" means temporal dispersion, and "Location" means geographic dispersion.
-This is not direct proof that HDD improves delivery.
+This isn't direct proof that HDD improves delivery.
 I read it as evidence for the underlying bet: making team context explicit and shared is a real lever, not just a documentation preference.

 If the team already has clear context, AI can amplify that.